 The Michael Long Learning and Leadership Centre (MLLLC) education programs are an AFL initiative designed to improve educational outcomes for remote Indigenous children.
 Since the establishment of the MLLLC in 2015 more than 800 students have participated our programs

-Using football as a vehicle to increase school attendance, MLLLC’s Mark Your Mark and Employment Pathways Leadership Programs, focus on improving school attendance and engagement, student behaviour, completion of secondary education, work readiness and awareness of opportunities.
+Using football as a vehicle to increase school attendance, MLLLC’s Make Your Mark and Employment Pathways Leadership Programs, focus on improving school attendance and engagement, student behaviour, completion of secondary education, work readiness and awareness of opportunities.

 The MLLLC Make your Mark Leadership Program encompasses 15 weeks of community-based education and leadership lessons and a one-week education residential program at the MLLLC.
 AFLNT’s team of Remote Development Managers support the delivery of the community-based elements of these programs.